edurant/edurant.github.io/advising/semester-transition-ref.md

 Elective labels tagged with NONE are electives your advisor removed from the term as they balanced your course work.

+# Common Freshman Variations

+## F22 Freshmen Starting in MA120

+In 2022, freshmen who start the math sequence in MA120 in fall will take MA120-MA136-MA137 on quarters.
+In fall of 2023 they will take MTH2980T, a special transition course.

+## CS1011 Not Finished In F22

+For students who don't take or pass CS1011 in fall, 2022, there are two options:
+* Take CS1011/1021/2852 in winter/spring/summer.
+Summer classes are usually not covered by scholarships; check with financial aid for details.
+* Take CS1011/1021/CSC1120 in winter/spring/fall.

 # Planned Offerings

 ## Summer